nmwsharp/polyscope-docs/py/source/structures/point_cloud/variable_radius.md

     This usually gives a reasonable visualization, but makes it difficult to set a precise radius in world units.
 To properly reproduce a radius in world-coordinate units, you can circumvent autoscaling like `cloud.set_point_radius_quantity(q, autoscale=False)`.
 This will prevent the auto-scaling of the radii, and also ignore the structure's point radius parameter.

-    def
-        self.bound_cloud.set_point_radius_quantity(quantity_name, autoscale)

-    def
-        self.bound_cloud.clear_point_radius_quantity()

 ??? func "`#!python PointCloud.set_point_radius_quantity(quantity_name, autoscale=True)`"

     Set the point radius from a quantity by name.
-The quantity must be a point cloud scalar quantity add to this cloud.
+The quantity must be a point cloud scalar quantity added to this cloud.

     When using a radius which is a physical length in world coordinates, set `autoscale` to `False` to skip rescaling and ignore the structure's point radius parameter.